 Since the building is a working office tower with space leased out to various companies, there are no tours or museum-like interpretive signs.
 But anyone can slip inside to take a look.
 And architecture fans definitely should.

-We browsed through a few interesting Gastown shops, including Orling & Wu (curated stationery and housewares), Kimprints (humourous cards and novelty socks), Parliament Interiors and the funky flagship location of John Fleuvog Shoes, which also houses John's design studio upstairs.
+We browsed through a few interesting Gastown shops, including Orling & Wu (curated stationery and housewares), Kimprints (witty cards and novelty socks), Parliament Interiors and the funky flagship location of John Fleuvog Shoes, which also houses John's design studio upstairs.
 In between shops, the air was often ripe with the aforementioned distinctive weedy aroma.

 After the obligatory stop at the neighbourhood tourist magnet-- the steam clock -- we went for lunch at Asian street food joint Bao Down.
 They've taken the traditional steam bun and turned it into an open "taco."
 The Kare Bear Bao was one of those perfect combinations of savoury, sweet, spicy, salty, fresh and crunchy.
 I almost felt like -- you know -- bowing down.